TekMonksGitHub/raw/FreeBSD_Nginx_ModSecurity.md

 (1) `pkg install gmake wget`, needed to build ModSecurity below, and for wget below.
 Feel free to use `fetch` instead of `wget`.

-(2) ModSecurity build from source and install, in build root directory the commands
+(2) To build ModSecurity from source and install.
+We will call whichever directory we are downloading all this as the _build root directory_.
+The commands are as follows
 ~~~~
 git clone https://github.com/SpiderLabs/ModSecurity
 cd ModSecurity